aws/aws-cli/awscli/examples/ssm/delete-document.rst

 **To delete a document**

-This example deletes the document named ``Config_2``.
+This example deletes a document.
 There is no output if the command succeeds.

 Command::